rcruces/R-plots/R-dendrograms/readme.md

 1. **`dendextend`** has a great tutorial with further detailles on the [cran.r-project page](https://cran.r-project.org/web/packages/dendextend/vignettes/introduction.html).
 1. **`circlize`** is a library that enhaces circular visualization in R. If you are interest in more information the [*Circlize Book*](http://zuguang.de/circlize_book/book/) is fantastic.
 1. **`ape`** R-library also known as Analyses of Phylogenetics and Evolution.
-To instal the packages you should type on the R-terminal:
+To install the packages you should type on the R-terminal:

 ``` r
 install.packages("dendextend")